FrancisStudios/isometric-renderer/README.md

 ```
 This project is finished.
 It's all about the journey and not the end product
 but you can download the artifact (demo executable) to check it out yourself.
-You can dowlnoad the zip archive below and extract the program and the resource images.
+You can dowlnoad the zip archive below and extract the program and the
+resource images folder.
 ```

 **⚠️ Disclaimer: I do not own the rights to the resource images, it's just educational purposes only - use everything at your own risk and judgement**